8 engaging ways to experience NYC with kids

 Don't completely skip the classics

 There's a reason New York's big-hitting attractions are such a delight, so don't miss them out.
-Instead, beat ticket lines and cut costs by snaring the City Pass.
+Instead, beat ticket queues and cut costs by snaring a City Pass.

 You can pre-book and shoogle your slots around online at the likes of the Empire State Building, a Statue of Liberty Cruise, the 9/11 Memorial and the Guggenheim Museum.

-Then there is Broadway; seeing a show is as much of an integral part of a New York visit as spying Lady Liberty herself.
+Then there's Broadway; seeing a show is as much of an integral part of a New York visit as spying Lady Liberty herself.
 The Broadway Collection can cut costs on shows and it's all online in advance so you arrive with everything already sorted.

 Climate in New York City